 3. The sign up bonus value is the maximum possible dollar value you can get from the bonus if you take full advantage of it.
 So, with a 5% gas and grocery bonus for 6 months with a $250 cap - $250 would be the value.

 The Top 3 In Detail

 1) Tangerine Money-Back Credit Card

-You get up to 3 bonus categories that you choose when you apply for the card and then you can switch them using their online interface roughly once every three months if your spending habits change.
 This is a fantastic card to combine with another cash back card to maximize your rewards.
-For example, you could apply for both this card and the SimplyCash to get 2% on your three highest spending categories and 1.25% on all your other purchases.
+For instance, you could get both the Tangerine card and the Amex SimplyCash to get 2% on your three top spending categories and 1.25% on everything else instead of the usual 1%.

 Why You Want It:

 - 2% bonus cash on up to 3 spending categories that YOU choose.